splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

 You can adjust worker pods in two ways: set fixed value in `replicaCount`, or enable `autoscaling`, which scales pods automatically.

-#### Real life scenario: I use SC4SNMP for only trap monitoring, I want to use my resources effectively.
+#### Real life scenario: I use SC4SNMP for only trap monitoring, and I want to use my resources effectively.

 If you don't use polling at all, set `worker.poller.replicaCount` to `0`.
-If you'll want to use polling in the future, you need to increase `replicaCount`.
+If you want to use polling in the future, you need to increase `replicaCount`.
 To monitor traps, adjust `worker.trap.replicaCount` depending on your needs and `worker.sender.replicaCount` to send traps to Splunk.
-Usually you need much less sender pods than trap ones.
+Usually, you need significantly fewer sender pods than trap pods.

-This is the example of `values.yaml` without using autoscaling:
+The following is an example of `values.yaml` without using autoscaling:

 ```yaml
 worker: